vicharak-in/shrike_fpga/Docs/generating_your_first_bitstream.md

 </div>

-5. Double click on hte light blue square (FPGA COre) in and you should see this window.
+5. Double click on the light blue square (FPGA Core) in and you should see this window.
 Now you are done with setup lets design our blink led hardware.

 <div align="center">